POLITICAL PARTY CAPACITY BUILDING PROGRAMME (PPCBP)

 1.)
 Training Workshops outlining 2 topics

 - Transformational Leadership in Political Parties (March & April).
 This workshop introduces participants to the notions of leadership, particularly focusing on ethics and how to transform political party members into ensuring a functional and effective political party.

 - Accountable Governance of Democratic Institutions (June & July).
 This workshop introduces participants to the apparatus of the state and to vital state and non-state institutions.

 2.)
 Mentorship Programme (Feb-Nov)

-The purpose of the mentorship program is to track the personal development of participants in order to ensure that their growth is monitored and guided.
-Each participant will meet up with NID on 3 occasions individually to share their ambitions.
-NID will provide guidance to the participant.
+The purpose of the mentorship programme is to track the personal development of participants in order to ensure that their growth is monitored and guided.
+Each participant will personally engage with the NID on 3 occasions to share their ambitions.
+The NID will provide the necessary guidance to the participant.
 In addition, each participant will be provided with a mentor within their political party.
-The mentorship programme is important for participants to strengthen their bond with older political party members in order to gain from their experience.
-This strengthens the capacity of political party members as their development is aided by another political party member that has experience.
+The mentorship programme is important for participants to strengthen their bond with experienced political party members in order to gain greater insight.
+This strengthens the continuous capacity of political party members as their development is aided by another political party member that has experience.

 3.)
 Final Open House (October)

-At the first workshop, participants will be tasked to identify a challenge within their political party, and throughout the course they will have to provide a solution.
+At the first workshop, participants will be tasked to identify a challenge within their political party, and throughout the course they will have to develop and provide a solution.
 At the end of the year, participants will be tasked to present their solutions on display, and the public will be invited to open house to view these solutions.
-A panel will also take place with participants and mentors and implementers to discuss the challenges and successes of the program.
-The yearly schedule for the participant is as follows:
+In addition, a panel disucssion will take place between the participants, mentors and implementers to explore the challenges and successes of the programme.